Diversity, Equity, Inclusion, and Belonging

 Mercy Montessori strives to strengthen our community and broaden our vision and understanding of living mercy and seeking justice to build a truly authentic and inclusive community.
 Guided by our Mercy mission, we deepen our understanding and appreciation of a diverse community and recognize the ongoing opportunities in listening to and learning from one another.

-One of our school’s areas of focus is the Sisters of Mercy Critical Concern of Anti-Racism.
+One of our school’s areas of focus is the Sisters of Mercy Critical Concern of Racism.
 Our goal is to educate all of our students to embrace others and to be advocates for issues of equity and social justice both within our walls and in our greater world.

-The strategic plan aligns with our school mission, Catholic identity, Sisters of Mercy Critical Concerns, and Montessori philosophy.
+This aligns with our school mission, Catholic identity, Sisters of Mercy Critical Concerns, and Montessori philosophy.
 This is detailed within the strategic plan.

 It is our hope that this work will inspire awareness within our community, foster conversation, grow our understanding of various identities and experiences, and identify opportunities for advocacy.

 We are proud to present a snapshot of the many achievements our DEIB team has completed to date.
 This list includes 32 individual items across nine categories!
 We have incredible momentum and are excited to see this work continue to enhance inclusivity and belonging at Mercy.